Today’s post is all about comparing to others- when you compare your insides to someone’s outsides- and what we can do to stop it.

 I do not have any magic powers or privilege that is helping me to get better.
 You and I are the same.

-Why did I wait so long to really take action and try Panic Away- which is so effective against panic attacks?
+Why did I wait so long to really take action and seriously try to get better?
 The truth is I thought my situation was too severe.
 I thought I was a coward and that I couldn’t do it.
-And another part of me didn’t think I was worth the 67 bucks.
 Isn’t that so sad?

 So much of learning to overcome panic attacks is in your mindset.
 Do not self- sabotage by thinking your situation is unique and comparing to others like I did.
 The principles of anxiety recovery that are helping me to heal are universal and they work for everyone.
 Period.